 Triumph of the Will is also far superior in every aspect from the Marxist screed, Battleship Potemkin, directed by the Jew Sergei Eisenstein and shown in film history classes worldwide.
 Eisenstein’s film is permeated by a characteristically Jewish defamation and demonization of an ideological and political enemy, the Czar, and it is this negativity that ultimately brings down the film.
 However, Eisenstein’s film shouldn’t be avoided, it should be watched and right before or after there should be a viewing of Triumph of the Will to plainly see the higher quality and innate positivism of Riefenstahl’s National Socialist film art masterpiece.

 “May the bright flame of our enthusiasm never be extinguished.
 It alone gives the creative art of modern political propaganda its light and warmth.” ~Joseph Goebbels, Triumph of the Will

-Triumph of the Will on YouTube:
+Triumph of the Will online: